jai-bansal/airline-tweets-nlp/README.md

 #### Synopsis:
 This project conducts basic natural language processing (NLP) analysis on Twitter airline tweets from part of February 2015 in R and Python.
+Specifically, I create a word cloud and create 2 sentiment analysis models.

 #### Motivation:
 I wrote this project to experiment and learn about NLP in R and Python.